BART - A Bayesian machine learning workflow for complex spatial data

 data <- data[c(374, 3, 4, 5, 38, 28, 65:372)]

 The first column (AdjRate) contains age-adjusted incidence rates.
-The X and Y coordinates (longitude and latitude) contain the spatial information.
-The NUTS2 code represents the government regions (Regierungsbezirke) ID, BL_ID contains the name of the federal state (Bundesland) and EWZ refers to the population count.
-After that follows a ton of socioeconomic, infrastructural, and built environment characteristics.
-We will thin out the important features later and talk about their meaning, so don’t worry about the coding of the variables.
+The X and Y columns represent longitude and latitude.
+NUTS2_Fact represents government regions (Regierungsbezirke), BL_ID is the federal state (Bundesland), and EWZ is the population.
+The remaining columns cover socioeconomic, infrastructural, and built environment features.
+We will filter out only the most relevant features later.

-BART needs a data.frame of predictors and a vector of the response variable.
+BART requires a data.frame of predictors and a separate vector for the response variable:

 psych::skew(data$AdjRate)